 Currently hematopoietic cell transplantation (HCT) is the only curative treatment option for Sickle Cell Disease (SCD).
 Pediatric patients with SCD and their families face uncertainty and risk when deciding whether to pursue HCT.
 Decisional conflict can lead to delayed decision-making, and ultimately impact their health outcomes; as age at the time of HCT, increased morbidity with SCD progression, and donor availability are temporal factors which can influence HCT outcomes.
-The primary aim of this study will be to describe the level and source of decisional conflict in children and adolescents with SCD, their sibling donor and their parents, when HCT is offered as a curative treatment option.
-A secondary aim of this study is to describe the contribution of the child and adolescent with SCD in the decision-making process of whether or not to proceed with HCT as a curative treatment option.
+The primary aim of this study was to describe the level and source of decisional conflict in children and adolescents with SCD, their sibling donor and their parents, when HCT is offered as a curative treatment option.
+A secondary aim of this study was to describe the contribution of the child and adolescent with SCD in the decision-making process of whether or not to proceed with HCT as a curative treatment option.

 November, 2016: Reducing Exposure to Secondhand Smoke in the Homes of Pre-term Infants

 Preterm infants, who have already spent initial weeks of life in the Neonatal Intensive Care Unit (NICU), are at a higher risk of re-hospitalization when exposed to Respiratory Syncytial Virus (RSV) due to a variety of factors that affect lung function.
 A significant risk factor for these infants in the first year of life is exposure to smoking.
-This study will examine changes in behaviors and attitudes about secondhand and third-hand smoke exposures of parents with infants in the NICU and represents a first step in changing smoking behaviors of parents by focusing on the negative impact of second and third hand smoke on health.
+This study examined changes in behaviors and attitudes about secondhand and third-hand smoke exposures of parents with infants in the NICU and represents a first step in changing smoking behaviors of parents by focusing on the negative impact of second and third hand smoke on health.
 Eliminating exposure to secondhand smoke in post NICU infants’ home environments removes a major factor for health problems that lead to illness and re-hospitalizations.

 June, 2016: 3D Body Appreciation Mapping (BAM): A pilot study of an innovative patient-driven body image/skin tone and health intervention for emerging adult women